dianlight/dgcgo/packages/gcodego/gcodego/README.md

 ## Why?

-Since I decided to make my own PCBs for my pogetti I bought a Chinese CNC 1610 with grbl firmware.
-I immediately realized that unlike the world of 3D printers where semi-professional quality software are available for free in the world of CNC the situation is very different.
+Since I decided to make my PCBs for my projects I bought a Chinese CNC 1610 with grbl firmware.
+I immediately realized that unlike the world of 3D printers where semi-professional quality software is available for free in the world of CNC the situation is very different.
 Many software are dated and not optimized for new hardware and operating systems.
-Others lack of features as me necessary (like autolevel).
+Others lack features as necessary (like auto-level).
 There are specialized ones for Laser, Spindle but each one is missing something.

 ## Software I was inspired by

-- Octoprint: I have been using it for years for my 3D prints as a "Gcode Sernder" and control center for my printer.
+- Octoprint: I have been using it for years for my 3D prints as a "Gcode Sender" and control center for my printer.
 Being able to make a CNC equivalent would be an accomplishment.

 - bCNC: Great software for CNC control.
-Unfortunately the fact that it is written in python with an outdated graphical framework means that it can only run from a PC and not via the web like Octoprint.
-It also makes it difficult to install on non Intel/Windows architectures like my Apple M1.
+Unfortunately, the fact that it is written in python with an outdated graphical framework means that it can only run from a PC and not via the web like Octoprint.
+It also makes it difficult to install on non-Intel/Windows architectures like my Apple M1.

 - UGS: Nice software with several interesting features.
-Unfortunately it lacks a stable Autolevel so it's unusable in my case.
+Unfortunately, it lacks a stable Autolevel so it's unusable in my case.

 - FletCAM: Excellent CAM for the realization of PCB starting from Gerber design files.
-Lots of features but being written in Python/QT is difficult to install on MacOS in arm mode and is very unstable.
+Lots of features but is written in Python/QT is difficult to install on macOS in arm mode and is very unstable.

-- Pcb2Gcode: Command line software for building PCBs from Gerber files.
-Very good functionality but it needs an adequate UI that runs also on non Intel/Windows architectures.
+- Pcb2Gcode: Command-line software for building PCBs from Gerber files.
+Very good functionality but it needs an adequate UI that runs also on non-Intel/Windows architectures.

 ## Project scope